Mecho and Ocho: Traditional Origami Butterflies

 [Woodblock prints from 1800’s showing Mecho/Ocho.]

-These two butterflies are described in Momotani's "Wrapping Origami" (1993).
-Again, notice how Mecho has the outermost flaps folded back whereas Ocho has outer flaps folded forward.
+These two butterflies are shown in Brossmans’ “A Japanese Paper-folding Classic (Excerpt from the “lost” Kan no mado)”.
+Note how Mecho (female) has the outermost flaps folded back (mountain fold) whereas Ocho (male) has the outer flaps folded forward.

 You can buy a pair of Mecho and Ocho for about $20 (see here).
 Mecho and Ocho are used to decorate sake bottles primarily in wedding ceremonies.
 Mecho & Ocho is also used in this coming of age ceremony.